ggrossetie/asciidoctor-web-pdf/README.md

     $ asciidoctor-pdf document.adoc -a stylesheet=custom.css

+The `stylesheet` attribute can accept multiple semi-colon delimited values (without spaces).
+For example `-a stylesheet=asciidoctor.css;override.css`.
+This could be used to begin with a base stylesheet and then apply supplementary content.

 ## Custom layout

 It's also possible to create your own layout by extending the default HTML 5 converter.